What Common Issues Can Arise In Florida Child Relocation Cases?

 The above factors help the court to determine if a relocation is in the child’s best interests.
 However, these must be weighed against any problems a relocation may cause.

-What Problems Does Relocation Cause?
+What Problem Issues Does Relocation Cause?

 For the parent who does not move, child relocation can cause many problems.
 The most common of these are as follows: